winitzki/scall/tutorial/programming_dhall.md

 The converse transformation (from the greatest fixpoint to the least fixpoint) is known as a **hylomorphism**.
 In Dhall, it is impossible to implement hylomorphisms, because it is not guaranteed that the greatest fixpoint type contains finitely many data items.

+The `InfSeq` example shows why it is impossible to convert the greatest fixpoint to the least fixpoint of the same functor.
+The type `InfSeq` is a greatest fixpoint of the bifunctor `Pair`.
+The least fixpoint of the same bifunctor is the _void type_: there are no finite structures that satisfy the fixpoint equation `T = Pair a T`.
+If it were possible to implement a terminating hylomorphism, we would be able to convert values of type `InfSeq a` to values of the void type; but the void type has no values.
+A  program "creating a value of the void type" means, in practice, a program that never terminates.

 To guarantee termination, one must supply an explicit upper bound on the size of the data.

 An example is the function `Stream/take`  that we have seen earlier.